 In the URL to call the function, the endpoint path is global rather than scoped to the app or project.
 If you have identical endpoint paths across multiple apps or projects, the most recently deployed endpoint function will take precedence.

-When developing a private app with projects, each private app comes with a private access token that you can use to authenticate calls to HubSpot's APIs.
-You can also authenticate calls using secrets, which you'll manage through the CLI.
-To make your private app access token or secrets available for local development, you'll need to create a .env
+Every private app comes with an access token that you can use to authenticate calls to HubSpot's APIs.
+Alternatively, you can authenticate calls using secrets, which you'll manage through the CLI.

 - Ensure the @hubspot/api-client library is included as a dependency in your project.